 What is airborne electromagnetics?

 Airborne electromagnetics (AEM) is an airborne geophysical technology that was developed for use in the mining industry to locate and map conductive ore bodies.
 It is a technique that has been applied routinely in Australia in the past five years for mapping salinity and groundwater.
-It works by measuring variations in the electrical conductivity of the ground.
+It works by measuring variations in the bulk electrical conductivity of the ground.

 How does airborne electromagnetics work?